ansible/ansible/docs/docsite/rst/reference_appendices/general_precedence.rst

    ansible -i /path/inventory1 -i /path/inventory2 -m ping all

-The help for each :ref:`command-line tool<command_line_tools>` specifies which parameters allow for multiple entries.
+The help for each :ref:`command-line tool<command_line_tools>` lists available options for that tool.

 Most command-line options deal with generic settings, but some settings are specific to connections and strategies.
 Passing these options at the command-line may feel like the highest-precedence options, but command-line options have low precedence - they override configuration only.
 They do not override playbook keywords, variables from inventory or variables from playbooks.